duthied/Free-Friendika/doc/htconfig.md

 * disable_email_validation (Boolean) - Disables the check if a mail address is in a valid format and can be resolved via DNS.
 * disable_url_validation (Boolean) - Disables the DNS lookup of an URL.
 * event_input_format - Default value is "ymd".
-* frontend_worker (Boolean) - Activates the frontend worker which acts as a replacement for running the poller via the command line.
 * frontend_worker_timeout - Value in minutes after we think that a frontend task was killed by the webserver.
 Default value is 10.
 * ignore_cache (Boolean) - For development only.
 Disables the item cache.
 * like_no_comment (Boolean) - Don't update the "commented" value of an item when it is liked.